 2. God reveals to man through His Spirit that which enables man to penetrate the deep spiritual things of God.

-3. We have received the spirit, which is from God, and there is a spirit of this world.
+3. We have received the spirit that is from God, and there is a spirit of this world.
 (Very sobering, as we shall see.)

 We are warned.
 We see here clearly, at least three different spirits—the spirit in man, the Spirit of God, and the spirit of this world.